Wild Arctic: Post-show

-Guests enter Base Station Wild Arctic, which consists of a re-created Arctic Research Station built around two historical sailing ships which have become trapped in the ice.
-The story behind the exhibit was inspired by Captain John Franklin's 1845 expedition with HMS Erebus and HMS Terror.
-Several marine mammal enclosures can be viewed, from both above and underwater, primarily consisting of beluga (or white whales), Pacific walruses and harbor seals.
+Guests enter Base Station: Wild Arctic, which is an Arctic research station built around two historical sailing ships which have become trapped in ice.
+Several marine mammal enclosures can be viewed, from both above and underwater, primarily consisting of beluga whales, Pacific walruses, and harbor seals.
 There are also multiple interactive cameras, informational games, and other activities scattered throughout the station.
-Sections of the walk-through exhibit feature manmade, dripping ice "walls" for guests to touch, made to simulate walking through an actual ice cavern, and most of the indoor areas are chilled to near-freezing temperatures to further add to the Arctic immersion.
-At the end of the exhibit, guests exit through a long series of ramps and into a gift shop, where Arctic-themed items and general SeaWorld merchandise can be purchased.
+Sections of the walk-through exhibit feature man-made dripping "ice" walls for guests to touch, made to simulate walking through an actual ice cavern.
+Most of the indoor areas are chilled to near-freezing temperatures to further add to the Arctic immersion.
+After viewing the exhibits, guests exit into a gift shop.